smart-on-fhir/health-cards/docs/index.md

     The `credentialType` parameter is required.

-    The `holderDid` parameter is required.
-If the supplied value has not previously been connected to the issuer via the `$HealthWallet.connect` API, the issuer responds with a FHIR `OperationOutcome` including the `did-not-connected` code:
+    The `holderDid` parameter is optional.
+If no value is supplied, the resulting Health Cards are not bound to any specific wallet (i.e., the `.vc.holder` should not be populated).
+If a value is supplied and this DID has previously been connected to the issuer via the `$HealthWallet.connect` API, then the resulting Health Cards are bound to this holder DID (i.e., the `.vc.holder` should be populated).
+If a value is supplied but this DID has not previously been connected to the issuer via the `$HealthWallet.connect` API, the issuer responds with a FHIR `OperationOutcome` including the `did-not-connected` code:

     ```json
     {